hfp/libxs/README.md

 Please note, there are additional examples given in samples/generator and samples/seissol.

 ## Applications
 **\[1] [https://cp2k.org/](https://cp2k.org/)**: Open Source Molecular Dynamics with its DBCSR component processing batches of small matrix multiplications ("matrix stacks") out of a problem-specific distributed block-sparse matrix.
 Starting with [CP2K 3.0](https://www.cp2k.org/version_history), LIBXS can be used to substitute CP2K's "libsmm" library.
-Prior to version 3.0, only the [Intel branch of CP2K](https://github.com/cp2k/cp2k/tree/intel) allows using LIBXS (see https://github.com/hfp/libxs/raw/master/documentation/cp2k.pdf).
+Prior to CP2K 3.0, only the [Intel branch of CP2K](https://github.com/cp2k/cp2k/tree/intel) was integrating LIBXS (see https://github.com/hfp/libxs/raw/master/documentation/cp2k.pdf).

 **\[2] [https://github.com/SeisSol/SeisSol/](https://github.com/SeisSol/SeisSol/)**: SeisSol is one of the leading codes for earthquake scenarios, in particular for simulating dynamic rupture processes.
 LIBXS provides highly optimized assembly kernels which form the computational back-bone of SeisSol (see https://github.com/TUM-I5/seissol_kernels/).